 With landscapes ranging from glaciers to deserts and home to every adventure activity imaginable, it’s no surprise that Latin America is a prime destination for trekkers.
-Here we have you covered with this travel gear for Latin America list.
-Whether you’re hiking on glaciers in Argentina, trekking to Machu Picchu in Peru, driving 4WD through the deserts of Chile, or swimming with sea lions in the Galápagos, you’ll be ready for any adventure.
+If you’re planning a trip, you’re covered with this travel gear for Latin America list.
+Whether hiking on glaciers in Argentina, trekking to Machu Picchu in Peru, driving 4WD through the deserts of Chile, or swimming with sea lions in the Galápagos, you’ll be ready for any adventure.

 We hope you love the travel gear for Latin America we recommend!
 Just so you know, Matador may collect a small commission from the links on this page if you make a purchase.
 Listed prices are accurate as of the time of publication.